-EXercise for Cancer to Enhance Living Well research project.
+EXercise for Cancer to Enhance Living well (EXCEL)

 Exercise is feasible, safe, and beneficial to adult cancer survivors and can help:

 How is Zamplo being used?

 Cancer survivors in rural and remote areas across Canada will download Zamplo to track their journey.

 Dr. Culos-Reed is a professor in Health and Exercise Psychology within the faculty of Kinesiology, as well as a professor in the Department of Oncology in the Faculty of Medicine at the University of Calgary.